RebeccaSue/cc3k/README.md

 The effects of RH and PH are permanent while the effects of all other potions are limited to the floor they are used on.
 For example, using a BA potion will only boost the player character’s Atk until the beginning of the next floor.

-Note that the PC’s Atk and Def can never drop below 0.
+Note that the player character's Atk and Def can never drop below 0.

 #### 2.3.2 Treasure